shaliulab/idtrackerai/docs/source/gallery.rst

 Small groups of fish (*D. rerio*)
 *********************************
 Videos of 10 30dpf zebrafish in a 70cm circular arena.
-For the setup specifications check Supplementary Figure X in *this paper*.

 *Coming soon*

-Video of 8 adult zebrafish with complex behaviors. (video used to develop [1]_ *this paper*)
+Video of 8 adult zebrafish with complex behaviors. (video used to develop this software [1]_ and the software in [2]_)

 .. raw:: html